 The quality of the food-water quality is usually determined by the government or by international standards.
 Depending on the purpose of water use, the concentration of contaminants in the water is determined to be the minimum and maximum.
 The quality of the water or water cannot be determined by objective testing.
 Water cannot be purified through the ordinary process of dissociating all possible contaminants in that water by leaking unknown source water or using a common filter used at home.
 Even natural spring water – which was considered useful for all practical purposes in the nineteenth century – is currently advised to use, if necessary, through experiments.
 Chemical and microbiological analysis, however expensive, are the two tests that determine the kind of information needed to conduct the tests, and what kind of purification procedures must be taken.

-According to a report by the World Health Organization (WHO) of 20, 1.5 billion people are deprived of safe drinking water, 5 billion people suffer from diarrhea every year, with 5% of people suffering from diarrhea due to unsafe water and inadequate and unhealthy toilets. , And about 1.5 million people die each year from this diarrhea disease.
+According to a report by the World Health Organization (WHO) 20, 1.5 billion people are deprived of safe drinking water, and 5 billion people suffer from diarrhea every year, with 5% of people suffering from diarrhea due to unsafe water and inadequate and unhealthy toilets. , And about 1.5 million people die each year from this diarrhea disease.
 The World Health Organization estimates that about 7% of these diarrhea patients can be eliminated by environmental changes such as safe water supply.
 Millions of lives can be saved every year by adopting simple techniques like chlorination, filtration, and solar disinfection and collecting water in a safe container.
 Improving public health by reducing the mortality rate for patients with water-borne diseases is a huge goal for developing countries.

 The main purpose of water or water purification is to make the water suitable for consumption by the removal of unwanted substances dissolved in water or for the use of various industrial and medical work There are many types of technologies for eliminating infectious substances from water, such as micro-organisms, different types of organic and inorganic substances.
-Depending on what type of technology will be used, what kind of water will be used, where it will be used and how much it will cost.
+Depending on what type of technology will be used, what kind of water will be used, where it will be used, and how much it will cost.

 Level for smart water

 The pH of pure water is close to 1 (neither acidic nor alkaline).
 The pH value of the seawater is 0.5 to 4.5.
 Depending on the location of the drainage basin or water level and the effect of acid contamination (acid rain), the pH of freshwater may vary.
 If the water is acidic or acidic (pH value is less than 1), the water’s pH can be increased by mixing lime, lemon, soda ash, or sodium hydroxide with water during the water purification process.
-By adding lime, the concentration of calcium ion in the water increases, thereby increasing the hardness of the cheese.
+By adding lime, the concentration of calcium ions in the water increases, thereby increasing the hardness of the cheese.
 In very high levels of acidic water, carbon dioxide dissolved in water is one of the ways to increase the pH of water.
-By alkalizing the water, the condensation of the water is expedited and during pipe fittings, the risk of melting of the lead is reduced during lead pipe and lead burn.
+By alkalizing the water, the condensation of the water is expedited and during pipe fittings, the risk of melting the lead is reduced during lead pipe and lead burn.
 Adequate alkalinity also reduces the risk of corrosion of iron pipes in water.
-In some cases, acid (carbonic acid, hydrochloric acid or sulfuric acid) is added to reduce the pH of the water.
+In some cases, acid (carbonic acid, hydrochloric acid, or sulfuric acid) is added to reduce the pH of the water.
 In plumbing systems, it is not necessary that lead or iron loss due to alkaline water (pH value is greater than 1).

 In chemistry, pH is a measure of the activity of dissolved hydrogen ions.
-The pH refers to the concentration of hydrogen ion.
-The pH of pure water at a temperature of 25 ° C, which is considered as the neutral value of the pH scale.
+The pH refers to the concentration of hydrogen ions.
+The pH of pure water at a temperature of 25 ° C, is considered the neutral value of the pH scale.
 Water is called an amorphous, or irregular substance, because of its reaction, sometimes it behaves like acid and sometimes alkaline.
 The pH of neutral water at a pH scale is median to those acidic below pH and those called alkaline at pH.
-A pH indicator, glass-electrode or pH meter is used to measure the pH of an aqueous solution.
+A pH indicator, glass-electrode, or pH meter is used to measure the pH of an aqueous solution.

-The need for measuring pH in many fields, including biology, chemistry, agronomy, forestry, environmental science, forensics, food quality testing, laboratory testing, is extremely important.
+The need for measuring pH in many fields, including biology, chemistry, agronomy, forestry, environmental science, forensics, food quality testing, and laboratory testing, is extremely important.